 Cadillac Margarita (AKA Grand Margarita)

-A balanced (far from sweet) and flavoursome Margarita with the rich cognac and orange notes of Grand Marnier adding to this drink's depth of flavour.
+A balanced (far from sweet) and flavoursome Margarita with the rich cognac and orange notes of the liqueur adding to this drink's depth of flavour.

 A Daiquiri-like drink made in the style of a Caipirinha.